Zel-hub7/MyPortfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all the microverse team and my coding partners.
+I would like to thank everybody that created those 3D designs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>